 What is MandaLao Elephant Conservation

-MandaLao opened its doors in November 2016 and is currently home to 8 adult female elephants and 1 3-year old male elephant.
-It works with the WWF and World Animal Protection and is a sanctuary for elephants rescued from the logging industry and riding camps.
+MandaLao is an ethical elephant sanctuary in Luang Prabang that opened its doors in November 2016, and is currently home to 8 adult female elephants and 1 3-year old male elephant.
+MandaLao works with the WWF and World Animal Protection and is a haven for elephants rescued from the logging industry and riding camps.
 As elephants can be “owned” in Laos, MandaLao starts by renting the elephants from their owners and eventually purchases the elephants from the proceeds of running ethical elephant tours as well as donations.

 The 500-acre property is located about 30 minutes away from Luang Prabang’s Old Town, and is an ideal home for its elephants to roam free – unchained.
 No bull hooks, no riding, no chaining.
 With the guidance of their mahouts who use verbal commands, the elephants socialize in their natural groups, play and bathe in the river and eat plenty of bananas and corn (sourced from the local village).